 Reasons for Exercise Therapy

 Exercise can improve heart function, exercise performance, and enhance the ability to perform activities of daily living.
 Additionally, it can reduce symptoms associated with exertion, improve cardiovascular disease risk factors (lower blood pressure, improve blood lipids, reduce insulin resistance and glucose intolerance), and reverse anxiety and depression.
-This will lead to an improved quality of life.
+This may lead to an improved quality of life.

 Exercise is a key component in weight-loss programs and in improving one's fitness level.
 An individual will come to the exercise session and be guided through and be motivated by an experienced exercise physiologist or physical therapist.